 Looking at the nutrition panel of a can of OLIPOP is vastly different.
 Let’s take our Classic Root Beer as an example:

 Ahh, that’s better.
 As you can see, you’ll never see high fructose corn syrup or artificial flavors and preservatives in our cans.
 Instead, all our flavors contain no more than 5g of added sugar per can.
-They use natural sweeteners like cassava root syrup, real fruit juice, and stevia, and contain the added benefit of 9g of fiber.
+They are high-fiber and use natural sweeteners like cassava root syrup, real fruit juice, and stevia.

 Functions of OLIPOP vs Regular Soda